Kriss010119/Daria-Osina-Web-HW4/README.txt

-Hometask №4 is 'books.js'
+About
-Other files are just for practice :>
+'Homework 4 = 'books.js'.
+Other files are just for practice.'